A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Non-Convex Approach

 Overall, the proposed non-convex approach enjoys several computational advantages and is very efficient.
-The main cost for computing the spectral estimator lies in the computation of the first $d$ eigenvectors of the matrix $C$, which can be done efficiently by a host of modern eigen-solvers.
-As for the second stage, we can see from Algorithm~\ref{alg:GPM} that the GPM has no tuning parameters and can be implemented extremely easily.
-The computational cost at each iteration consists of two parts: $d$ matrix-vector multiplications for forming the product $CG^t$ and the block-wise projection $\Pi^n$ which can be decomposed into $n$ projections $\Pi$ onto the group $\G$.
-Therefore, the GPM is well-suited for parallelization.
-As we will see in Section~\ref{sec:group}, for the orthogonal group $\mathcal{O}(d)$, the special orthogonal group $\mathcal{SO}(d)$ and the permutation group $\mathcal{P}(d)$, the projection $\Pi$ reduces to a $d$-dimensional linear programming problem or singular value decomposition.
-Also, for the cyclic group $\mathcal{Z}_m$, the projection $\Pi$ can also be computed using a simple, explicit formula involving trigonometric functions.
-Numerical experiments in Section~\ref{sec:exp} also demonstrates the superior computational speed and scalability of the proposed approach.
+For the first stage, the main cost of computing the entropic spectral estimator lies in the computation of the first $d$ eigenvectors of the matrix $C$ and the generation of independent copies of uniformly random orthogonal matrices, which can be done efficiently by a host of modern eigen-solvers~\cite{saad2011numerical,liu2019quadratic} and random orthogonal matrix samplers~\cite{stewart1980efficient, genz2000methods, mezzadri2006generate}, respectively.
+For the second stage, we can see from Algorithm~\ref{alg:GPM} that GPM does not require the tuning of any parameter and can be implemented extremely easily.
+The computational cost in each iteration consists of two parts: (i) $d$ matrix-vector multiplications for forming the product $CG^t$ and (ii) the block-wise projection $\Pi^n$, which can be decomposed into $n$ projections $\Pi$ onto the group $\G$.
+As we will see in Section~\ref{sec:group}, for the orthogonal group $\mathcal{O}(d)$, the special orthogonal group $\mathcal{SO}(d)$, and the permutation group $\mathcal{P}(d)$, the projection $\Pi$ reduces to a singular value decomposition (SVD) or a $d$-dimensional linear programming problem; for the cyclic group $\mathcal{Z}_m$, the projection $\Pi$ can be computed using a simple, explicit formula involving trigonometric functions.
+Thus, the two parts mentioned above are well-suited for parallelization and can be implemented efficiently for many closed subgroups of the orthogonal group.